-Prior to securing any reservations for a business travel excursion, a Travel Authorization Form must be signed by the traveler's Cost Center Approver.
+Prior to securing any reservations for a business travel excursion, a Spend Authorization must be completed in Workday and approved by the traveler's Cost Center Manager.
 No employee can authorize or approve business travel for themselves.
-Travel Authorization Forms for excursions with anticipated costs exceeding $5,000 must be signed by both the Cost Center Approver and the respective Vice President.
-The Travel Authorization Form should reasonably estimate the total cost of the trip and should include a detailed explanation of the business purpose of the trip.
-Travel Authorization Forms must be submitted to Financial Operations.
+Spend Authorizations for excursions with anticipated costs exceeding $5,000 must be approved by both the Cost Center Manager and the respective Vice President.
+The Spend Authorization should reasonably estimate the total cost of the trip and should include a detailed explanation of the business purpose of the trip.

 B. Designated Travel Sources